Acoustic Su-Schrieffer-Heeger lattice: Direct mapping of acoustic waveguides to Su-Schrieffer-Heeger model: From 2D Helmholtz to SSH model

-Eq.
-(13) immediately shows that, using the proposed simple system we recovered the chiral $2\times 2$ Hamiltonian matrix of the periodic 1D SSH model where the coupling coefficients are simply given by the ratios of the two different cross sections.
-Note that here for our acoustic problem, the coupling coefficients are positive, smaller than unity and satisfy the relation $s+t=1$ (see Eq.\eqref{teq}).
-The dispersion relation can be found from Eq.~\eqref{eq_eigen} as
+Equation (13) immediately shows that, using the proposed simple system we recovered the chiral $2\times 2$ Hamiltonian matrix of the periodic 1D SSH model where the coupling coefficients are simply given by the ratios of the two different cross sections.
+The dispersion relation can be found from equation~\eqref{eq_eigen} as

-This seminal dispersion relation, emblematic of the SSH model is reminded in Fig.~\ref{fig0}(d) as a function of the energy $E$ while in Fig.~\ref{fig0}(e) we plot the dispersion relation in terms of the acoustic wavenumber $k\ell/\pi$.
+This dispersion relation, emblematic of the SSH model, is shown in Fig.~\ref{fig0}(d) as a function of the energy $E$, while in Fig.~\ref{fig0}(e) we plot the dispersion relation in terms of the acoustic wavenumber $k\ell/\pi$.

 Due to chiral symmetry~\cite{Asboth16}, the spectrum is symmetric around $E(k) = 0$ which corresponds to $k \ell = (n+1/2) \pi$.
 Here it is interesting to illustrate, for our acoustic system, the corresponding band inversion process.
 This is shown in Fig.~\ref{fig1_b}, where the waveguide spectrum is shown for three different values of the cross-section ratio $t$.
-The most intriguing aspect of the band inversion is that it is manifested exactly for the case of a flat waveguide as shown in Fig.~\ref{fig1_b} (b).
+The most intriguing aspect of the band inversion occurring at $t=1/2$ is that it corresponds to $S_A=S_B$, which means a flat waveguide as shown in Fig.~\ref{fig1_b} (b).
+Let us stress here that there is no need to compute the topological Zak phase of the bands since our acoustic waveguide is modelled by the discrete SSH system where the topological transition is classically obtained from the winding number~\cite{Asboth16}.